ModPunchtree/URCL/README.md

 If there are any errors or contradictions between this documentation and any other documentation for URCL, the offical version found here should be defined as the correct version.

 ## How to edit/contribute
-1) Create a fork of this repository
+1) Create a fork or clone of this repository
 2) Use Microsoft Word to edit the **.docx** files located in the `Source` folder
 3) Export the changed documentation as a **.pdf**